PlayTensor/playtensor.github.io/_posts/2024-10-31-playtesting.md

 The official *Tensor 1 Playtest* solves this problem.
 Players can now try out *Tensor 1*'s more experimental features and ensure they are working properly without having to risk their own money.

 Requesting to join the Steam playtest is simple: go to the [Steam page](https://store.steampowered.com/app/3299900) for *Tensor 1* and click "Request Access" in the "Join the Tensor 1 Playtest" section.
+If you are especially interested and want to gain priority on the waitlist, you can contact us directly to request a playtest access key.

 ### Web Demo